Blood Brothers (musical): West End (1988–2012)

 The show closed its West End run on 10 November 2012.
 Due to close on 27 October, its run was extended by 2 weeks.
-The closing cast included Lyn Paul as Mrs. Johnstone, Warwick Evans as the Narrator, Sean Jones as Mickey, Mark Hutchinson as Eddie, Vivienne Carlyle as Mrs. Lyons, Jan Graveson as Linda, Michael 'Suv' Southern as Sammy, and Kevin Pallister as Mr. Lyons.
+The closing cast included Lyn Paul as Mrs. Johnstone, Warwick Evans as the Narrator, Sean Jones as Mickey, Mark Hutchinson as Edward, Vivienne Carlyle as Mrs. Lyons, Jan Graveson as Linda, Michael 'Suv' Southern as Sammy, and Kevin Pallister as Mr. Lyons.
 It played more than 10,000 performances in London, making it the third longest-running musical to ever play in the West End.
 In 2025 it was overtaken by Mamma Mia, but Blood Brothers remains the longest running West End Revival.

 The UK tour continues to present day.

-The central role of Mrs. Johnstone has been played in various productions by, among others, Dee, Angela Richards, Vivian Parry, Barbara Dickson, Stephanie Lawrence, Clodagh Rodgers, Lyn Paul, Siobhan McCarthy, four of the Nolan sisters (Linda, Bernie, Denise and Maureen), Melanie C (making her West End debut and receiving an Olivier nomination in 2009), Marti Webb, Vivienne Carlyle, Niki Evans, Amy Robbins, Natasha Hamilton, Helen Reddy, Rebecca Storm, Carole King and Petula Clark.
+The central role of Mrs. Johnstone has been played in various productions by, among others, Kiki Dee, Angela Richards, Vivian Parry, Barbara Dickson, Stephanie Lawrence, Clodagh Rodgers, Lyn Paul, Siobhan McCarthy, four of the Nolan sisters (Linda, Bernie, Denise and Maureen), Melanie C (making her West End debut and receiving an Olivier nomination in 2009), Marti Webb, Vivienne Carlyle, Niki Evans, Amy Robbins, Natasha Hamilton, Helen Reddy, Rebecca Storm, Carole King and Petula Clark.

 Stephanie Lawrence played the role more times than anyone else.

-Mickey has been played by O'Neill, Russell Boulter, Stephen McGann, Paul Crosby, Antony Costa, Russell Crowe Stefan Dennis, Andy Snowden and David Cassidy among others.
+Mickey has been played by Con O'Neill, Russell Boulter, Stephen McGann, Paul Crosby, Antony Costa, Russell Crowe, Stefan Dennis, Andy Snowden and David Cassidy among others.
 Sean Jones has been playing Mickey for over 20 years, and can still be seen in the role in the Spring Tour 2025.

-Notable actors to play Eddie include Hutchinson and Shaun Cassidy.
+Notable actors to play Edward include Mark Hutchinson and Shaun Cassidy.

-Narrators include Evans, Carl Wayne, Adrian Zmed, David Soul and Marti Pellow.
+Narrators include Warwick Evans, Carl Wayne, Adrian Zmed, David Soul and Marti Pellow.

-Alex Harland played the small role of the postman in more than 4,000 performances, and is currently playing Policeman/Teacher on the 2024/25 UK Tour.
+Alex Harland played the role of the postman in more than 4,000 performances, and has been playing Policeman/Teacher on the UK Tour since 2024.